diamondman/Adapt/README.md

 Linux USB JTAG controller for Digilent boards.

 Still in reverse engineering phase.
-To see the documentation go to the gh-pages branch.
+To see the documentation go to the gh-pages branch, or go to http://diamondman.github.io/Adapt/.